gamingforglobalchange/TiltifyDonationBot/README.md

 ## Installation
 **Note: TiltifyDonationBot requires Python 3.7 or higher.**

-First, clone this repository, move to the directory created, and install all dependencies by running `python -m pip install -r requirements.txt` or `python3 -m pip install -r requirements.txt` (Python 2 may be pre-installed on some systems as `python` - check what version you have with `python -V`).
+First, clone this repository, move to the directory created, and install all dependencies by running `python -m pip install -r requirements.txt` or `python3 -m pip install -r requirements.txt` (an older version of Python may be pre-installed on some systems as `python` - check what version you have with `python -V`).

 Then, open `bot.py`, and change the necessary variables to your credentials.
 Here's what you need: